 How to Access the BIOS on a Windows 10 PC

 Windows 10 gives you a lot of options you can configure directly within the operating system, but on every computer, there are some settings you can only change in the BIOS (basic input / output system).
-The BIOS is the software which is built into your computer's motherboard and controls everything from the boot order of your drives to preboot security options to whether the Fn key on your keyboard activates a function key or a media control.
+The BIOS is the software that is built into your computer's motherboard and controls everything from the boot order of your drives to preboot security options to whether the Fn key on your keyboard activates a function key or a media control.
 Unfortunately, because the BIOS is a pre-boot environment, you can't access it directly from within Windows.
 On some older computers or those deliberately set to boot slowly, you can hit a function key such as F1 or F2 at power-on to enter the BIOS.

 However, most computers made in the past four years boot Windows 10 too quickly to listen for a key press at startup.
 To access your BIOS on a Windows 10 PC, you must follow these steps.